grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 For native integration, Unity includes a few wrappers for Windows Store features like tiles, toast notifications, and launchers.
 These features are in the **UnityEngine.WSA** namespace.

-Let's use the Launcher APIs, to launch Help for our game, and to add a "rate us" feature to our game.
+Let's use the UnityEngine.WSA.Launcher APIs, to launch Help for our game, and to add a "rate us" feature to our game.

 1. In **GameManager.cs**, there is already an Input handler for F1 key in the Update loop, so we can add the code to launch our help screen in the browser.